 Dr. McMahon's research is focused on the dynamics, guidance, navigation and control of aerospace vehicles, including space robotics.
 He also focuses on the dynamics of asteroids, particularly binary asteroids under the influence of non-gravitational forces.
-He is the deputy lead of the Radio Science team for the NASA OSIRIS-REx asteroid sample return mission.
+He is the deputy lead of the Radio Science team for the NASA OSIRIS-REx asteroid sample return mission and is Deputy-PI for the upcoming JANUS mission to visit two binary asteroid systems.
 He combines his expertise in aerospace engineering and asteroid science to develop new methods for interacting with, and potentially mining, asteroids and other small bodies in the solar system.

 astrodynamics, orbital mechanics, guidance navigation and controls, asteroid science, binary asteroids, aerospace engineering, asteroid mining, space robotics

 ASEN 2003 - Aerospace 3: Introduction to Dynamics and Systems

 Introduces the principles of particle and planar rigid body dynamics, systems, and controls.
 Topics include kinematics, kinetics, momentum and energy methods, system modeling, and simple feedback control.
 Class includes experimental and design laboratory exercises for aerospace applications of dynamic principles.
 Offered spring only.

 ASEN 5044 - Statistical Estimation for Dynamical Systems

 Introduces theory and methods of statistical estimation for general linear and nonlinear dynamical systems, with emphasis on aerospace engineering applications.
 Major topics include: review of applied probability and statistics; optimal parameter and dynamic state estimation; theory and design of Kalman filters for linear systems; extended/unscented Kalman filters and general Bayesian filters for non-linear systems.

 ASEN 6080 - Statistical Orbit Determination